 “The United States Air Force has identified pilot shortages as a challenge going forward and to know that NIMAC can assist in this area is exciting especially as the 914th and 107th transition to new missions.
 “Interested members must be enrolled in an aviation related curriculum at an accredited College/University with a minimum 3.0 GPA.
 Aviation related fields include, but are not limited to, A&P Mechanic, Aeronautical Engineer, Aviation Educator, Air Traffic Controller, Flight Attendant, Commercial or Airline Pilot OR the member must be enrolled in an accredited private pilot licensing program.
 “Scholarships like this promote incentives for individuals to build successful aviation related careers while also enhancing their military careers.
 From aviators to aircraft maintenance workers with power plant certificates the skills gained in these fields are valuable not just in aviation but are transferable in many other industries, thus enhancing an individual’s growth and marketability and creating a positive impact on the Niagara Falls Air Reserve Station,” said scholarship committee chair, Col Kurt Hammer, USAF Ret..
 “The Merrell Lane Memorial Scholarship reflects the NIMAC mission to support the growth and prosperity of the NFARS and its personnel, creating a positive economic impact on the Western New York community,” said John Cooper.
 “Working together with our members, strategic business partners and our community we can continue to build and be the foundation of future missions.”

-May 1, 2017 and will be receive their award at the NIMAC Annual Meeting in June.
+May 1, 2018 and will be receive their award at the NIMAC Annual Meeting.

 Click below for a scholarship application.